FlyingFathead/huuda/README.md

 # License

-This project is released under the "Go for it" license - meaning you're free to use, modify, and distribute it as you see fit.
+This project is freely available under the "Go for it" ethos, akin to The Unlicense or WTFPL.
+Use, modify, and distribute as you please.
 Enjoy!

 # Acknowledgments